MichaelCurrin/py-project-template/README.md

 See the [.vscode](/.vscode) directory.

-The _settings_ file helps with running code and adding a gutter at 80 pixels.
+The _settings_ file helps with running code and adding a gutter at 79 characters.
 The _launch_ file can be used with the debug panel to run a Python script which is open in the IDE.

 #### Settings

-The `python.pythonPath` value for User defaults to `"python"`.
+The `python.pythonPath` value for User settings defaults to `"python"`.

 If you use a virtual environment, use the _venv_ path in the settings file.
 This must be the full path - it will not pickup correctly inside the _venv_ if left as `"python"`.